 - Obtain the best case scenario for your loan request from the options presented

-To provide an example if George today wants to seek a personal loan, he can approach, let us assume, an ICICI bank, HDFC bank and AXIS bank.
+To provide an example if Mr. Charlie wants to seek a personal loan, he can approach, let us assume, an ICICI bank, HDFC bank and AXIS bank.
 He can contact them and explore his eligibility as well as the interest he needs to pay for a specific principal and tenure.
-Now let us also assume that George is flexible and has three choices of principal as well as three choices of tenure to find out a best case EMI.
-If so, then he will have to make 3PX3TX3B enquirers taking into account three choice scenarios for principal, tenure and banks.
-An EMI calculator completely skips these unnecessary steps by quickly helping check every scenario within minutes whether on a website or through an app.
+Now let us also assume that Mr. Charlie is flexible and has three choices of principal as well as three choices of tenure to find out a best EMI amount.
+If so, then he will have to make several enquiries taking into account three choice scenarios for principal, tenure and banks.
+An EMI calculator completely skips these unnecessary steps by quickly checking every scenario within seconds whether on a website or through an app.

-Now if we look at a more complicated case where George has a set salary, working in a recognized/ unrecognized company, having a set of existing liabilities and other factors.
+Now if we look at a more complicated case where Mr. Charlie has a set salary, working in a recognized/ unrecognized company, having a set of existing liabilities and other factors.
 He also wants to check across, let us assume, the above mentioned banks as well as IndusInd, Kotak Mahindra, Citibank, HSBC, Standard Chartered as well as lenders like Fullerton, Bajaj Finserv and Tata Capital.
 Now he has a scenario set stretching into dozens of options.
-An EMI calculator effectively removes all the confusion by presenting the best possible options across these banks as per the exact requirement of George.
+An EMI calculator effectively removes all the confusion by presenting the best possible options across these banks as per the exact requirement of Mr. Charlie.

 Why remember complex formulas to calculate your EMI when our EMI calculator is right here.
-This EMI calculator helps calculate your monthly outflow based on your agreement with your bank or lending institution which primarily is based on rate of interest and your loan term/tenure.
+Our EMIcalculator helps calculate your monthly EMI that primarily based on rate of interest and your loan term/tenure/duration.
 The key inputs to the EMI calculator are,